homebridge/homebridge-raspbian-image/README.md

 * Simple WiFi Setup
 * Includes `ffmpeg` pre-compiled with audio support (libfdk-aac) and hardware decoding (h264_omx)
 * Includes a user friendly, easy to use web based GUI to configure Homebridge and monitor your Raspberry Pi
-* Visual configuration for over 80 popular plugins (no manual config.json editing required)
+* Visual configuration for over 400 plugins (no manual config.json editing required)

 This image also provides a command called `hb-config` which helps you keep Node.js up-to-date, perform maintenance on your Homebridge server, and install additional optional software such as *[Pi Hole](https://github.com/homebridge/homebridge-raspbian-image/wiki/How-To-Install-Pi-Hole)*, *[deCONZ](https://github.com/homebridge/homebridge-raspbian-image/wiki/How-To-Install-deCONZ-for-ConBee-or-RaspBee)*, *Node-RED* and the *UniFI Controller*.